rhomobile/rhomobile-docs/docs/en/edge/guide/camera.md

 ### Retrieving the Image File
-In the callback of the `takePicture` method a parameter called `imageUri` will contain the location of the image file that was captured
+In the callback of the `takePicture` method, a parameter called `imageUri` will contain the location of the caputered image

 <ul class="nav nav-tabs">
     <li class="active"><a href="#js4" data-toggle="tab">JavaScript</a></li>